sebastiencouture/r-signal/README.md

 R Signal [![Build Status](https://secure.travis-ci.org/sebastiencouture/r-signal.png?branch=master)](https://travis-ci.org/sebastiencouture/r-signal)
 ===

-Custom event dispatching library for the browser and Node.js.
+Custom event/messaging library for the browser and Node.js.
 Inspired by AS3 signals library.

 Similar to other event dispatching mechanisms such as event emitters, or buses.
 But instead of registering for events by string name you register on a signal object responsible for one event.